Eddie Bedford – Candidate for Naperville Township Supervisor

 Nathanael Sippel – Candidate for Naperville Township Clerk

-The focuses of his campaign for Naperville Township Clerk include efficiency, transparency, and to better promote the services of the Clerk’s office.
+The focuses of Nate’s campaign for Naperville Township Clerk include efficiency, transparency, and to better promote the services of the Clerk’s office.

 Richard Novinger – Candidate for Naperville Township Highway Commissioner